Honolulu Pedestrian Accident Attorney

 Reach Out to Our Honolulu Pedestrian Accident Attorney

-If you have been injured in a pedestrian accident, contact Attorney Dennis W. Potts today at (808) 537-4575.
-Based in the heart of Honolulu, HI, he has over 40 years of trial experience in personal injury cases.
-The Law Office of Dennis W. Potts will represent your case effectively to get you the compensation you deserve.
+If you have been injured in a pedestrian accident, call Potts & Potts today at (808) 537-4575.
+Based in the heart of Honolulu, HI, they have over 40 years of trial experience in personal injury cases.
+Potts & Potts will represent your case effectively to get you the compensation you deserve.